Maksimka101/combine/README.md

 It has `messages` getter with stream of messages from Isolate and `send` method which sends message to Isolate.

-In the crated isolate you can get IsolateMessenger from `IsolateContext.messenger`.
+In the created isolate you can get IsolateMessenger from `IsolateContext.messenger`.
 Another IsolateMessenger can be found in `CombineIsolate`.

 ```dart